isomerpages/moe-rivervalleyhigh/_our-curriculum/Talent Development/The Humanities and Social Sciences Leaders Academy.md

 Through various platforms, HSSLA students gain insights in the multi-faceted field of the humanities and learn about issues that are pertinent to the human condition.
 The academy runs both teacher-led and student-led interdisciplinary modules that explore topics from "What is a humanist?" to ethical considerations in science.
 Students may also propose to lead a module on a topic of their choice and hone their leadership skills.

 ![](/images/2025/Fighting_it_out_in_the_module_Hegemony__Lead_your_class_to_victory.jpg)
-Students participating in the 'Fighting it out' Module Hegemony Lead our class to victory
+HSSLA students participating in the board game module: "Hegemony: Lead your class to victory"

 ![](/images/2025/HSSLA_Now__2025_Learning_journey_to_Kampong_Glam.jpg)
 HSSLA Now!
 2025 Learning journey to Kampong Glam